Coronavirus deaths rising in 30 US states amid winter surge

 But the new variant seen in Britain is already spreading in the U.S., and the Centers for Disease Control and Protection has warned that it will probably become the dominant version in the country by March.
 The CDC said the variant is about 50% more contagious than the virus that is causing the bulk of cases in the U.S.

-While the variant does not cause more severe illness, it has been blamed for causing more hospitalizations and deaths because it spreads more easily.
+While the variant does not cause more severe illness, it can cause more hospitalizations and deaths simply because it spreads more easily.
+In Britain, it has aggravated a severe outbreak that has swamped hospitals, and it has been blamed for sharp leaps in cases in some other European countries.

-As things stands, many states are already under tremendous strain.
-The seven-day rolling average of daily deaths is rising in 30 states and the District of Columbia, and on Monday the U.S. was approaching 398,000 deaths overall, according to data collected by Johns Hopkins University — by far the highest recorded death toll of any country in the world.
+As things stand, many U.S. states are already under tremendous strain.
+The seven-day rolling average of daily deaths is rising in 30 states and the District of Columbia, and on Monday the U.S. death toll surpassed 398,000, according to data collected by Johns Hopkins University — by far the highest recorded death toll of any country in the world.

+Ellie Murray, an assistant professor of epidemiology at the Boston University School of Public Health, said cases have proliferated in part because of gatherings for Christmas and New Year — and compounded previous surges from Thanksgiving and the return of students to schools and universities in the fall.

+The pace of any further spread will depend on whether those who did gather with family and friends quarantined afterward or went back to school or work in person, she said.

 Rural Yuma County — known as the winter lettuce capital of the U.S. — is now one of the state’s hot spots.
 Exhausted nurses there are now regularly sending COVID-19 patients on a long helicopter ride to hospitals in Phoenix when they don’t have enough staff.
 The county has lagged on coronavirus testing in heavily Hispanic neighborhoods and just ran out of vaccines.